Childhood obesity: Causes

 Childhood obesity can be brought on by a range of factors which often act in combination.
-"Obesogenic environment" is the medical term set aside for this mixture of elements.
+"Obesogenic environment" refers to a mixture of environmental factors that are permissive of obesity, especially for those who are genetically predisposed.
 The greatest risk factor for child obesity is the obesity of both parents.
 This may be reflected by the family's environment and genetics.
 Other reasons may also be due to psychological factors and the child's body type.

-A 2010 review stated that childhood obesity likely is the result of the interaction of natural selection favouring those with more parsimonious energy metabolism and today's consumerist society with easy access to energy dense cheap foods and less energy requirements in daily life.
+A 2010 review stated that childhood obesity likely is the result of the interaction of natural selection favouring those with more parsimonious energy metabolism and today's consumerist society with easy access to cheap, energy-dense foods and less energy requirements in daily life.

 Factors include the increase in use of technology, increase in snacks and portion size of meals, and the decrease in the physical activity of children.
-A study found kids that use electronic devices 3 or more hours a day had between a 17- 44% increased risk of being overweight, or a 10- 61% increased risk of obese (Cespedes 2011).
+A study found that children who use electronic devices three or more hours a day had between a 17–44% increased risk of being overweight, or a 10–61% increased risk of obesity (Cespedes 2011).

-Childhood obesity is common among children from, low-income, African American and Hispanic communities.
+Childhood obesity is common among children from low-income, African American and Hispanic communities.
 This is mainly because minority children spend less time playing outside the house and staying active.
-Some contributors to childhood obesity is that parents would rather have their children stay inside the home because they fear that gang, drug violence, and other dangers might harm them.
+Parents may prefer their children stay inside the home because they fear gang and drug violence and other dangers.